Liver Fibrosis Leader

 Find out whether you have fatty liver or liver fibrosis using the most highly recommended test - the Fibroscan liver ultrasound.
 FibroScan® is widely recognized as the clinical benchmark for non-invasive liver assessment (see the liver fibrosis page).
 AASLD and AACE guidelines support the use of FibroScan® in primary care settings to assess liver fibrosis in at-risk patients.
 We are one of the first primary care offices in Northern California to provide in-office Fibroscan for your convenience.

-If your FIB-4 score is over 1.0 Dr. Sims recommends a Fibroscan*.
+If your FIB-4 score is over 1.3 and you have the above risk factors, Dr. Sims recommends a Fibroscan*.
 Check your FIB-4 score here https://www.mdcalc.com/calc/2200/fibrosis-4-fib-4-index-liver-fibrosis.